 SFM estimates the average winter slip-and-fall lost-time claim to be between $40,000 and $45,000.
 The costs — direct and indirect — mount quickly and can’t be ignored.

-Winter slips and falls can easily be avoided by taking some simple precautions.
+Falls on snow and ice can easily be avoided by taking some simple precautions.
 Let the SFM penguin help you raise awareness among your employees.

 Tell employees to: